Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 Now you need to set up the tasks to stitch everything together.
 To do this, you need to know:

-* Where you have put your master SASS file and master JavaScript file
+* Where you have put your master Sass file and master JavaScript file
 * Where you want the finished bundles to be saved (usually a publicly accessible web server directory unless you are routing the request for the bundle through a front-controller)

 We'll assume for the purposes of this example that your CSS and JS are in `/client/scss` and `/client/js` and you want to save the finshed bundles in `/public`.
 Create a file called `gulpfile.js` in the root of your project's working tree, with the following contents: